m-adams/mcp-server-elasticsearch/README.md

 > [!NOTE]
 > You must provide either an API key or both username and password for authentication.

+#### Semantic Text Features

+This server includes enhanced semantic search capabilities using Elasticsearch's `semantic_text` field type.
+When enabled, conversation summaries and other text content will be automatically processed for semantic search using machine learning models.

+- **Automatic setup**: If an inference endpoint is available, semantic text fields are created automatically
+- **Graceful fallback**: If semantic text is unavailable, regular text fields are used instead
+- **Configurable**: Control semantic text behavior through environment variables

 | Environment Variable | Description                                                           | Required |
 |----------------------|-----------------------------------------------------------------------|----------|
 | `ES_URL`             | Your Elasticsearch instance URL                                       | Yes      |